Tomato and Ricotta Pasta (1-Pot)

 Instructions

-- In a large pot or Dutch oven, warm the olive oil then add garlic, paprika and oregano.
-Saute' for about 45 seconds until fragrant.
+- In a large pot or Dutch oven, warm the olive oil, then add garlic, paprika, and oregano.
+Sauté for about 45 seconds until fragrant.

 - Stir every 3-4 minutes and keep an eye on the amount of liquid.
-It might look a lot at first, but magically the pasta will absorb it by the end of the cooking time.
+It might look a lot at first, but magically, the pasta will absorb it by the end of the cooking time.
 But if at some point you think it needs more, just add a little bit of hot water.

-- When the pasta is still al dente add the shredded basil leaves and give a good stir.
+- When the pasta is still al dente, add the shredded basil leaves and give a good stir.

-- Then finish with ricotta and parmesan cheese, stir to combine and serve immediately with extra parmesan cheese if you wish, and a good pinch of chili flakes.
+- Then finish with ricotta and parmesan cheese, stir to combine, and serve immediately with extra parmesan cheese if you wish, and a good pinch of chili flakes.
 Enjoy!

 I was trying to use up some ricotta cheese which is why I was looking for a recipe.
 This was delicious!
 My whole family loved it.
 I add chicken to it but would also think spinach would be great as well.
 Thanks!